 During my Ring Road trip, I picked up a couple of hitchhikers.
 And karma returned its favour when I missed the airport bus at midnight and had a lift from a local Icelandic woman within 5 minutes!

 4. Shop at Bonus supermarket

 ‘Bonus’ is one of Iceland’s cheapest supermarkets.
 It’s the one with the big pink pig so you can’t miss it!
 Stock up here for your food whilst you are in Iceland.
-If you’ve hired a car or campervan then make sure you have plenty of food.
+If you’ve hired a car or campervan then make sure you have in the budget to buy plenty of food.
 This also gives you the freedom to drive and stop when you want, without your tummy rumbling.